dev0null/data-structures-and-algorithms/lectures/Section 2 - Intro to Data Structures/intro-data-structures.md

 ![integer-representation](/assets/integer-type.png)

 **Operations**:
-some of the operation allowed:
+some of the operations allowed:
 - addition (`+`)
 - subtraction (`-`)
 - multiplication (`*`)